KevinVerre/kevins-guide-to-git/README.txt

 git checkout -
   The dash argument will checkout the previous branch you were on before your current branch.
 (Similar to how `cd -` changes your directory to the previous one you were in.)

-git init “foldername"
-  create a new directory with "foldername" as the name.
-Then create a new git repo in that directory.

-git init ./
-  initialize a new git repo in the current directory

-git status
-  Shows the current status.
-Includes which branch you are on.
-What changes have been made to the files, and whether those unstaged changes or changes that have already been staged.
-Also shows if your current branch is behind its upstream branch.

 git branch
   Shows your local branches